FrogIntel/frogintel/README.md

 - When this opens, only select: Remove links from APK and Corrupt the ad receiver
 - Click on rebuild the app
 - Once rebuilt, click on Go To File
-- Then click install or reinstall if you have REEBIT already installed with ads
+- Then click install or reinstall if you have REEBITT already installed with ads
 - Launch with adverts disabled

 </details>

 # Help Spread Awareness Of REEBIT

-REEBIT funding is out of pocket.
+REEBITT funding is out of pocket.
 It's not people funded, nor will it ask for donations.
 But we will ask, if you wish to share our business cards around.
-Feel free to use the v3 business card, download and print them out.
-V2 & 1 can be found in the telegram channel.
+Feel free to use the v2 card, download and print them out.
+V1 can be found in the telegram channel.

 Download the front of the card by downloading the banner at the top of the github page.